For general museum information about COVID-19, visit https://www.vmfa.museum/covid-19/Download Program Guidelines & Forms

 VMFA has implemented a “no contact” check in process.
 Upon arriving, we ask that families practice 6-feet physical distancing and wait patiently on a floor marker to be checked in.
 Staff will walk around or have you approach the sign in station to verbally confirm registration and conduct a brief COVID-19 screening.
 The screening includes questions about symptoms along with a voluntary, touchless forehead temperature check.

 Will temperature checks be conducted at VMFA?

-For youth and teens enrolled in classes (and their teachers), yes – a voluntary, touchless forehead temperature check will be conducted during check in.
+Yes, for youth and teens enrolled in classes (and their teachers), a voluntary, touchless forehead temperature check will be conducted during check in.
 Otherwise, temperature checks are not required for visitors, as studies have shown that it is not an accurate enough indicator for COVID-19 and may exclude those with higher body temperatures due to medical conditions.
 Based on CDC reports, however, a fever is the most frequently reported symptom in children.
 Therefore, an exception has been made for Youth and Teen Studio Programs.
 A student or student’s guardian, however, may decline a temperature check due to medical or other reasons without question.